ibm-cloud-docs/cis/getting-started.md

 Specify DNS zones.
 You can configure the name servers for these domains or subdomains at the domain's registrar or DNS provider.
 Do not use CNAMEs.
 {: note}

-The Overview screen shows your domain in `Pending` status and remains `Pending` until you complete configuring your name servers with the registrar or existing DNS provider, which is covered in Step 4.
+The Overview page shows your domain in `Pending` status and remains `Pending` until you complete configuring your name servers with the registrar or existing DNS provider, which is covered in Step 4.

 You can't delete the {{site.data.keyword.cis_short_notm}} instance after you add a domain.
 To delete the instance, delete the domain from the instance first.
 {: tip}